 In the above pictures show the area to be worked on can be seen in its basic form.
 The engine shed is a Townstreet kit, the coaling stage a Bachmann Scenecraft item are in their final places while the signal box which is from the Hornby Skaledale range and the 'L' shaped workshops from Bachmann Scenecraft are both temporarily in place and the all the tracks are installed.
 The coaling stage has a home made ramped access track.
 A tunnel portal has been produced from card and brick papers from the excellent Scalescenes range.
 The two retaining walls are placed temporarily in position which are again made from the Scalescene range.
 Once the retaining walls are fully fitted a wall mounted three aspect colour light shows a red aspect to protect the line into the tunnel.

 An arched retaining wall is to be constructed to run along most of the rear back scene from the stations over bridge towards the engine shed.
-Photo 103 shows the five feet long arched wall now built and positioned temporarily in place.
+The final photo shows the five feet long arched wall now built and positioned temporarily in place.
 All the missing sleepers have been added to the tracks in readiness for ballasting, which on the siding will be mainly a cinders/ash/earth mix.

-Above in Photos 104 and 105 the area has been treated with earth and cinders scatters plus all the tracks ballasted.
-The station buildings have been replaced and locos are again running.
+Above the first two photos show the area to be treated with earth and cinders scatters plus all the tracks ballasted.
+The last two show the station buildings have been replaced and locos are again running and scatters have been laid.
 The Mail train heads North via the Down loop line while a fish train waits in the platform for the mail to clear section.
 The platforms will now need populating!

 The last section of baseboard has been added to the railway.
 This is some 8ft by 2 ft wide and will carry the terminus station Elmswood Central.